yola/omnibus-nginx-openresty/README.md

 We'll assume you have Ruby 1.9+ and Bundler installed.
 First ensure all required gems are installed and ready to use:

-Grab Vagrant from http://vagrantup.com and follow the ubuntu instructions.
+Grab Vagrant from http://vagrantup.com and follow the instructions.

 ```shell